FODMAP

-FODMAPs may cause digestive discomfort in some people.
-The reasons are hypersensitivity to luminal distension, and/or a proclivity to excess water retention and gas production and accumulation, but they do not cause intestinal inflammation.
-In fact, naturally occurring FODMAPs may help avert digestive discomfort for some people because they produce beneficial alterations in the gut flora.
-They are not the cause of these disorders, but a low-FODMAP diet, restricting FODMAPs, might help to improve digestive symptoms in adults with irritable bowel syndrome (IBS) and other functional gastrointestinal disorders (FGID).
+FODMAPs cause digestive discomfort in some people.
+The reasons are hypersensitivity to luminal distension or a proclivity to excess water retention and gas production and accumulation, but they do not cause intestinal inflammation.
+Naturally occurring FODMAPs may help avert digestive discomfort for some people because they produce beneficial alterations in the gut flora.
+They are not the cause of these disorders, but a low-FODMAP diet, restricting FODMAPs, might help to improve digestive symptoms in adults with fibromyalgia, irritable bowel syndrome (IBS) and other functional gastrointestinal disorders (FGID).
 Avoiding all FODMAPs long-term may have a detrimental impact on the gut microbiota and metabolome.

 FODMAPs, especially fructans, are present in small amounts in gluten-containing grains and have been identified as a possible cause of symptoms in people with non-celiac gluten sensitivity.
 They are only minor sources of FODMAPs when eaten in the usual standard quantities in the daily diet.
 As of 2019, reviews conclude that although FODMAPs present in wheat and related grains may play a role in non-celiac gluten sensitivity, they only explain certain gastrointestinal symptoms, such as bloating, but not the extra-digestive symptoms that people with non-celiac gluten sensitivity may develop, such as neurological disorders, fibromyalgia, psychological disturbances, and dermatitis.
-The use of a low FODMAP diet without a previous medical evaluation could cause health risks because it can ameliorate and mask digestive symptoms of celiac disease, delaying or avoiding its correct diagnosis and therapy.
+Consuming a low FODMAP diet without a previous medical evaluation could cause health risks because it can ameliorate and mask digestive symptoms of celiac disease, delaying or avoiding its correct diagnosis and therapy.

 Absorption

 Some FODMAPs, such as fructose, are readily absorbed in the small intestine of humans via GLUT receptors.
-Absorption thus depends on the appropriate expression and delivery of these receptors in the intestinal enterocyte to both the apical surface, contacting the lumen of the intestine (e.g. GLUT5), and to the basal membrane, contacting the blood (e.g. GLUT2).
-Improper absorption of these FODMAPS in the small intestine leaves them available for absorption by gut flora.
-The resultant metabolism by the gut flora leads to production of gas and potentially results in bloating and flatulence.
+Absorption thus depends on the appropriate expression and delivery of these receptors in the intestinal enterocyte to both the apical surface, contacting the lumen of the intestine (e.g., GLUT5), and to the basal membrane, contacting the blood (e.g., GLUT2).
+Improper absorption of these FODMAPs in the small intestine leaves them available for absorption by gut flora.
+The resultant metabolism by the gut flora leads to the production of gas and potentially results in bloating and flatulence.

-Nevertheless, although FODMAPs can cause certain digestive discomfort in some people, not only do they not cause intestinal inflammation, but they help to prevent it because they produce beneficial alterations in the intestinal flora that contribute to maintain the good health of the colon.
+Although FODMAPs can cause certain digestive discomfort in some people, not only do they not cause intestinal inflammation, but they help prevent it because they produce beneficial alterations in the intestinal flora that contribute to maintaining good colon health.

-FODMAPs are not the cause of irritable bowel syndrome nor other functional gastrointestinal disorders, but rather a person develops symptoms when the underlying bowel response is exaggerated or abnormal.
+FODMAPs are not the cause of irritable bowel syndrome or other functional gastrointestinal disorders, but rather a person develops symptoms when the underlying bowel response is exaggerated or abnormal.

-Fructose malabsorption and lactose intolerance may produce IBS symptoms through the same mechanism but, unlike with other FODMAPs, poor absorption of fructose is found in only a minority.
-Lactose intolerance is found in a majority of adults with the exception of certain geographic populations, notably those of European descent.
+Fructose malabsorption and lactose intolerance may produce IBS symptoms through the same mechanism, but unlike other FODMAPs, poor absorption of fructose is found in only a minority of people.
+Lactose intolerance is found in most adults, except for specific geographic populations, notably those of European descent.
 Many who benefit from a low FODMAP diet need not restrict fructose or lactose.
-It is possible to identify these two conditions with hydrogen and methane breath testing and thus eliminate the necessity for dietary compliance if possible.
+It is possible to identify these two conditions with hydrogen and methane breath testing, thus eliminating the necessity for dietary compliance.